Pranas Vaičaitis: Early life and education

-Vaičaitis was born in the village on the Penta river near Sintautai, Suwałki Governorate, Congress Poland.
+Vaičaitis was born in the Santakai village on the Penta river near Sintautai, Suwałki Governorate, Congress Poland.
 He attended a primary school in Sintautai and Marijampolė Gymnasium.
 He started writing poetry at age 13, but his earliest poems have not survived.
 As typical of the period, his parents wanted him to become a priest and continue education at the Sejny Priest Seminary, but he felt no calling for priesthood and instead chose to study law at the Saint Petersburg University in 1895.
 His parents refused to support him financially due to his refusal to become a priest; his father remained cold and distant until his death.
 He received assistance from professor Eduards Volters, but struggled financially.
 According to visitor logs kept by Volters, he was visited by Vaičaitis 29 times in 1895 (the first time on 23 August), 33 times in 1896, and 69 times in 1897.

 At the university, he met fellow Lithuanian student Povilas Višinskis, who became known as a mentor of literary talent.
 Višinskis sent three of his poems to Varpas even though the editors discouraged submissions of poetry as too many of the submitted poems were too amateurish and dilettantish; the poems were published in 1896 with an editor's note that while Vaičaitis' poetry was better than average, it was still weak.
 Perhaps insulted by such a reception, Vaičaitis sent his other poems to Vienybė lietuvninkų, a Lithuanian newspaper published in Plymouth, Pennsylvania.
 This newspaper published more than sixty of his poems under pen name Pranciškus Sekupasaka in 1897.

 In the summer of 1896, Vaičaitis met Julija Pranaitytė at the home of her brother-in-law Saliamonas Banaitis.
 At the time, Pranaitytė was a gymnasium student in Saint Petersburg and they developed a close friendship that culminated in their engagement.